hbc/Intro-to-R-extended/lessons/04-plots-and-figures.md

 ### Scatterplot
 Let's start with a **scatterplot**.
-A scatter plot provides a graphical view of the relationship between two sets of continuous numbers.
+A scatter plot provides a graphical view of the relationship between two sets of continuous numeric data.
 We don't have another variable in our metadata that is a continuous variable, so there is nothing to plot `samplemeans` against, but we can plot the values against their index values just to demonstrate the function.

 ```r